ossf/package-analysis/test/e2e/README.md

 In particular, local changes to both the worker/analysis and sandbox images can be tested before they are pushed to the docker registry.

-The test is orchestrated using docker-compose, using a setup adapted from the `examples/e2e` directory.
-However all the necessary commands can be run easily using the project Makefile.
+The test is orchestrated using docker-compose, using a setup adapted from the end-to-end example under `examples/e2e`.
+However, all the commands can be run via the project Makefile.

 ## Running